anhthi-ieig/curiculum-vitae/script.md

 - Practical experience on developing a scalable frontend codebase from scratch (ReactJS, NextJS)
 - Practical experience on building RESTful APIs (NodeJS, Golang)
 - Adapt well from loosely process to strictly process, from product to outsourcing companies in various fields such as FinTech, Education, Logistics...
-- Familiar on working with Jira, Confluence, Figma, Git...
+- Familiar on working with Jira, Confluence, Figma, Git, Gitflow...
 - Work well with foreign co-workers (Singapore, India, Australia,...)
 - Keep a bright mind and being healthy by reading books, trekking, and gym.
 There is no conflicts with anyone during working time